D-Jeffrey/gedcom-to-visualmap/gedcom-to-map/render/README.md

 - [seaborn](https://pypi.org/project/seaborn/)
 - [matplotlib](https://pypi.org/project/matplotlib/)

 ## Notes

-- See the main project README for setup and usage instructions.
+- See the main project README for setup, usage, and the new services-based architecture.
+- All new code and tests should use dependency injection for configuration, state, and progress tracking.
 - This module is intended to be used as part of the larger `gedcom-to-visualmap` project.

 ## Authors